oblinger/HookAnchorApp/T/SYS/SYS Facets.md

 ## FACETS

-### KIND (Info Prefix)
+### KEY FACETS FOR A TERM
-- ENTITY	@	-	Page for something with agency: a person, an organization, or a group
+- TASK - A todo list or plan associated with this term
-- JUMP		j	-	Jump to location.
-Local folder, Dropbox, gDrive, etc.
+	- VIEW - A view or dashboard associated with the term (alternative to a task list)
-- GOOGLE	g	-	Google specific location, tool, or account
+- JUMP - A jump table for this term
-- LIST		l	-	Task or todo item list
+- DOC - The main artifact described by the term
-- VISION	cv	-	Computer Vision team related
+- NOTES - Notes for this entry

 ### LOCATIONS
 - 			--  No suffix overrides others as leading choice